carloscfgos1980/next-todo-tutorial/README.md

 Create a new folder inside app folder.
 Inside this this folder, create a file name <page.tsx>
 3.1 Inside app, <page.tsx>:
 <Link href="/new">New</Link>

+4. components/TodoItem.tsx
+It containts a check box. the dinamy style is not working

+className="cursor-pointer peer-checked:line-through peer-checked:text-slate-500"
+* explanation min 18.
+I did exactly still does not work

+5. new/page.tsx
+form working with console.log